 Some of these lawsuits were dismissed, including the case of a chemical plant worker from Pennsylvania.
 This worker claimed he worked with asbestos which later led to mesothelioma.
 Although he was sick earlier, he was not diagnosed definitively until 1984.
 Porter Hayden’s lawyers successfully argued he should have made a claim sooner, and the case was dismissed.

 Porter Hayden faced thousands of other lawsuits and often had to pay large settlement sums.
 This includes a 1992 case in which the company paid three plaintiffs a total of $11.2 million.

 Bankruptcy and Asbestos Trust

-Throughout the many years that Porter Hayden has fought to dismiss or pay claims, it has also been fighting legal battles with its insurance company, Commercial Union.
-The insurer refused to cover some of the costs of asbestos litigation and Porter Hayden sued as a result.
-In 2014 Porter Hayden won a victory against Commercial Union and got $15 million settlement to help cover asbestos claims.
+Throughout the many years Porter Hayden fought to dismiss claims, it also fought legal battles with its insurance company, Commercial Union.
+The insurer refused to cover some costs of asbestos litigation.
+As a result, Porter Hayden sued.
+In 2014, Porter Hayden won a victory against Commercial Union, receiving $15 million to cover asbestos claims.

 Porter Hayden only distributed asbestos products for about a decade, but in that short time, it caused significant damage.
 Many people got sick because of asbestos used in the insulation they installed.
 Some of these were able to recover damages from the now-defunct company.

 If you have a claim against Porter Hayden, you can still file with the active trust.
 Let an experienced lawyer help you make a claim to improve your chances of winning compensation.Get Your FREE Mesothelioma Packet